MrW0r57/MrW0r57.github.io/_posts/2020-05-27-enumeration-is-the-key-to-success-6-1.md

 - SQL servers - SQL Server is a relational database management system developed by Microsoft.

-- NFS - Network File System is a rpc based file sharing protocol found in linux systems, it used to provide access to shared resources.
+- NFS - Network File System is an RPC based file-sharing protocol found in Linux systems, it used to provide access to shared resources.

 - IPSec - IP security is a collection of security standards that enable computers on a TCP/IP network to encrypt and digitally sign their transmissions.